NCHS NEWS & ACCOMPLISHMENTS:

 New Castle Community Schools have received a planning grant for $30,000.00 under Lilly Endowment, Inc.'s Comprehensive Counseling Initiative for Indiana K-12 students.
 The aim of the Counseling Initiative is to increase significantly the number of K-12 students in Indiana public and charter schools who are emotionally healthy, realize academic success, graduate from high school, obtain valuable postsecondary credentials, certifications and degrees necessary for meaningful employment, and are prepared to compete and prosper in a global society in which they will live and work.

-Congratulations to our two co-Teachers of the Month of February: Mr. Thompson and Mr. Wesseler!
+Congrats to our two co-Teachers of the Month of February: Mr. Thompson & Mr. Wesseler!

 For seniors and senior parents, our on-line senior news link is at: http://tinyurl.com/NCHSseniors.